Winston County, Mississippi: Education

-There are three public high schools in Winston County, Louisville High School (Louisville Wildcats), Nanih Waiya Attendance Center (Nanih Waiya Warriors) and Noxapater Attendance Center (Noxapater Tigers).
-In addition, there are two private schools, Winston Academy also known as (W.A.) or (Winston Patriots), established in 1969 as a segregation academy, and Grace Christian School (Eagles) in Louisville which was founded in 1970.
+There is one school district in the entire county, the Louisville Municipal School District.
+There are three public high schools in Winston County: Louisville High School (Louisville Wildcats), Nanih Waiya Attendance Center (Nanih Waiya Warriors) and Noxapater Attendance Center (Noxapater Tigers).

+In addition, there are two private schools, Winston Academy also known as (W.A.) or (Winston Patriots), established in 1969 as a segregation academy, and Grace Christian School (Eagles) in Louisville, which was founded in 1970.

+East Central Community College (formerly East Central Junior College) is the community college of Winston County.
+The county joined the college's service area in 1935.

 Politics

 Winston County has voted majority Republican since 1980, often by double digits, despite nearly half of the population being African American, a demographic which tends to lean Democratic.